Rob Stafsholt: State Assembly

+In 2006 incumbent Republican Andy Lamb declined to seek re-election, Stafsholt was defeated by John Murtha by a 28-point margin.

-In 2016, after incumbent state representative John Murtha declared that he would not seek re-election to a sixth term, Stafsholt filed to run for the 29th district seat.
+In 2016, after Murtha declared that he would not seek re-election to a sixth term, Stafsholt filed to run for the 29th district seat.
 Stafsholt won the Republican primary, and defeated Democrat Scottie Ard in the 2016 general election.
 He was re-elected in 2018.
 In 2020, Stafsholt ran for Wisconsin State Senate from the 10th Senate district, defeating Cherlie Link of Somerset in the Republican primary and incumbent Democratic state senator Patty Schachtner in the general election.

 In the state Assembly, Stafsholt sponsored legislation to eliminate state protections for wetlands and air quality and to prohibit state and local government from using the power of eminent domain to create or extend bike trails, recreational trails, and sidewalks.
 Stafsholt authored legislation in 2019 that eliminated Wisconsin's minimum hunting age.
 In 2021, Stafsholt and other Republican state legislators demanded that the Wisconsin Department of Natural Resources implement immediately a wolf hunt season before the wolf could potentially be re-added to the federal Endangered Species List.